The magic of campfires

 - Add firewood

 Campfires can be dangerous and we rely on your common sense to respect everyone's safety.
-If you are unsure please follow the following guidelines.
+If you are unsure please use the following guidelines.

-- Don't leave your campfire unattended or attended by children
+- Don't leave your campfire unattended or attended to by children.

 - Ensure the campfire is fully extinguished before leaving it.